NFL injury research and protecting players are her life

 Coupled with her passion to provide a safe playing environment for all athletes in both the collegiate and professional levels and her curiosity with concussions, Langon decided to take the jump to the NFL from the University of Georgia last year.

 “I always tell people there are few things in life that offer people a sense of community and sports being one of those,” she said.
-“If I can help make the sport safer and contribute to it as a whole, I believe it would be rewarding.”
+“If I can help make the sport safer and contribute to it as a whole, I believe it will be rewarding.”